-Crewe Road residents raise concerns after food stand in the area gets held at gunpointt
+Crewe Road residents raise concerns after food stand in the area gets held at gunpoint

 Mr. Sanchez said he believes the culprits are not from the area.

-“The people living around here are good people they are no problem people if anything happens, its because people come in from outside the area,” said Mr. Sanchez.
+“The people living around here are good people, they are no problem people if anything happens, its because people come in from outside the area,” said Mr. Sanchez.

 He said the robbers are taking the easy way out instead of doing the right things.

-“The people who are robbing the shops, are doing it because they don’t want to work, they want money for one or two days,” said Mr. Sanchez.
+“The people who are robbing the shops are doing it because they don’t want to work.
+They want money for one or two days,” said Mr. Sanchez.

 Ms. Blackman said crime continues to be a problem because people have lost their way.